Xomega-Net/Xomega.Docs/docs/tutorial/2-search/3-custom-result.md

 What it does generate though is a set of placeholders in the generated service implementation code, where you can supply your custom code to retrieve these fields.
 They are marked with `TODO` comments to let you easily find all such places that need custom implementation.

 Before we can provide the custom code, we first need to build our model, which runs all the generators.
 To do that let's right-click on the `AdventureWorks.Model` project, and select the *Build* menu option.
-Next, we will expand the `AdventureWorks.Services.Entities` project and find the `SalesOrderService` class that implements our service contract.
+Next, we will expand the `AdventureWorks.Services.Entities` project and then, under the folder *Services/Sales*, find the `SalesOrderService` class that implements our service contract.

 ## Implementing custom result fields